 If quality multigrade oil was not available, for example in Latin America or in the very hot deserts of the Middle East, a single grade, perhaps 40 wt., would be OK.

-AIRHEADS: After the oil warms up, and you are at idle rpm, there is, depending on engine wear, etc., very little oil or even NO OIL, coming out of the pressure relief valve area, to lubricate the chain and sprockets.
+AIRHEADS: After the oil warms up, and you are at idle rpm, there is, depending on engine wear, etc., very little oil or even no oil, coming out of the pressure relief valve area, to lubricate the chain and sprockets.
 This is why lengthy idling ...and especially too low an idle rpm ...is a BAD idea.
 This is in addition to the bearings in the engine not having enough pressure with lengthy idling, to support the oil film at low rpm ...especially on a well-worn engine.

-Transmission, driveshaft, rear drive oils; GL4?
+Gear Oils; transmission, driveshaft, rear drive.
+GL4?
 GL5?: